Manwithacape/COSC345---Group_11/UML DIagrams/Tech stack notes.md

 Launching this should intitally give splashscreen, and launch into a GUI which shows the collections in a side bar on LHS, images from the selected collection (if any) inthe middle of the screen, and details about the image that has been selected (if any) on the RHS of the screen in a side car

+pyEel - Daniel has found a good Python gui thing.
+Like web dev?

 ---

 ## Collections